Most Forgiving Putters 2023

 How we test putters

 When it comes to product testing, our reviews and buyers' guides are built upon a rigorous testing procedure as well as the knowledge and experience of the test team.
-The putter section is headed up by Martin Hopley, one of the foremost UK equipment reviewers with over 20 years of experience.
+The putter section is headed up by Sam De'Ath, a man with years of gear testing experience especially when it comes to putters.
 Other members of the Golf Monthly team contribute to the putter tests as well, and all writers are able to efficiently test the vast majority of the biggest product releases and convey the pros and cons eloquently.

 Putters come in lots of different head designs whether that be blade, mallet, or mid-mallet and all have their positives and negatives.
-For high handicap golfers, we recommend using a mallet putter because they tend to be much larger which helps to improve the forgiveness of the club.
-That is done through redistribution of the club's weight to the extremities of the clubhead, which stabilizes the club and increases the MOI of the club.
+For high handicap golfers, we recommend opting for one of the products on our best mallet putters guide.
+These clubs tend to be much larger and that helps to improve the forgiveness of the club.
+This is done through the redistribution of the club's weight towards the extremities of its clubhead, which both stabilizes it and increases the MOI of the putter.

 You have to like what you are putting with because this will give you confidence when you're standing over the ball.
 In terms of left-handed putters, there are loads of classic and futuristic designs above so it is purely a case of finding a model you like the look of.